aemartinez/chorgram/wiki/Home.md

 The only syntactic check made (right now) during the parsing are (i) that sender and receiver of interactions have to be different, (ii) that defining equations are unique, (iii) that communication actions name existing machines, and (iv) a machine cannot be defined as its own dual.
 Error messages give some information, but should be improved.
 Text enclosed in '[' and ']' is treated as comment.

-## Syntax of Global Graphs
+## Syntax of Global Choreographies
-The syntax of global graph is defined by the grammar:
+The syntax of g-choreographies (aka global graphs) is defined by the grammar:
 ```
 #!ABNF